spapanik/yamk/docs/source/usage.rst

 echo: boolean (any)
     By default, the commands are not echoed before they are run.
 If set to true, they do.
 allow_failures: boolean (any)
-    By default, a failing command will halt the execution of the makefile.
+    By default, a failing command will halt the execution of the recipe.
 This will allow *yam* to try and recover from the error.
 Allow_failures doesn't guarantee that the execution will resume, because the nature of the failure may not allow that.

 Variables
 ---------